 awards & recognition

-Recognized by Super Lawyers for nine consecutive years
+Recognized by Super Lawyers for seventeen consecutive years

 - Member of the Annual Survey of American Law